SherG/cool-iron/blog/quit-facebook.md

 Also, Facebook has become much more of a walled garden: a one-stop shop designed to contain you like a steel ball in a pinball machine.
 You ping about, setting off 'buzzers' and getting 'rewards' while they collect behavioral data on you to sell to others.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Whatever you’re doing right now is the best use of your time, according to you.</p>&mdash; Sahil (@shl) <a href="https://twitter.com/shl/status/1383072769793925123?ref_src=twsrc%5Etfw">April 16, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+> "Whatever you’re doing right now is the best use of your time, according to you." - <a href="https://twitter.com/shl/status/1383072769793925123?ref_src=twsrc%5Etfw" target="blank">@shl</a>

 ## The warden and the fools

 Before formally shutting my account down I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto  comments it deems problematic.
 These I saw on a friend’s newsfeed, who responded with the humorous epithet: “fascistbook!”

 Warning labels stuck like annoying Post-its on casual comments change the mood and atmosphere on the platform.
 It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of <a href="https://www.youtube.com/watch?v=YsShZNHmpGE" target="blank">intrusive busybodies</a>.

-Also consider:
-* A professor and author recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
-(Guilt by association.)
-* Similarly, a Princeton fellow and biologist had a video interview flagged because his interview subject voiced concerns about mutations that might result from the rollout of the COVID-19 vaccine.
-The interviewer did not agree with those concerns but wanted to explore them in dialogue.

-There are many other instances where precision in fact-checking and 'intervention' is missing but its results are suppression of communication nonetheless.

 ### Interventionists and the Lure of the Transgressive